Home

 Son William Harrison Rush Jr. (1915-1983) was born on July 21, 1915.
 He a veteran of World War II, serving as a private first class with Company C of the 14th Infantry Regiment.
 He never married.
 William died on Jan.
 22, 1983, at the age of 68, with burial alone in Jersey Cemetery.

-• Grandson Craig Rush lived in Portland, Maine.
+• Grandson Craig Rush lived in South Portland, ME in 2002.

 • Granddaughter Linda Rush was wedded to (?)
-Price and lived in Annapolis, MD.
+Price and lived in Annapolis, MD in 1987 and Sykesville, MD in 2002. evidence suggests that she has been employed as a registered nurse at Carroll Hospital Center.

 Daughter Millicent Adele Rush (1923-2010) was born in 1923.
 Prior to marriage, she is believed to have produced a daughter, Deborah Gail Smith.
 On Feb.
 11, 1947, at the age of 23, Millicent married 32-year-old World War II veteran Adelbert Madison "Deb" Enos (1913-2005), son of Walton "Max" and Sarah Jane (Dodson) Enos of the family of Samuel G. and Mary Ann (Younkin) Phillippi.
 The ceremony took place in Somerset.
 They had two daughters -- Charity June Enos and Nema Shae Nichols.
 They resided in Confluence.
 During World War II, Adelbert was a private first class in the 43rd Signal Company of the Army.
 Said the Somerset Daily American, Millicent "was a charter member of the Confluence VFW Post 7250 Ladies Auxiliary."
 Heartache rocked the family when daughter Charity June, age 19, died on Jan.
 29, 1967.
 Adelbert was employed for many years by the Pennsylvania Department of Transportation until retirement.
 He also was active in the community as a member of the Confluence Veterans of Foreign Wars and Ursina American Legion posts and with the Confluence Senior Center.
 Sadly, the Enoses divorced at some point in time.
 He died at age 92 in Somerset Hospital on June 13, 2005, with burial in Jersey Church Cemetery.
 Millicent outlived him by five years and passed away in Latrobe Area Hospital at the age of 86 on March 24, 2010.
 She was placed at eternal rest in Jersey Church Cemetery.
 At her death, she had eight grandchildren, 11 great-grandchildren and two great-great grandchildren.